 In the traditional financial system, this problem is solved by automatic currency conversion.
 So if two people (one with USD and the other with CNY) want to exchange their currencies for each other, each of the parties can give the other the number of coins equivalent to the change according to a certain rate.
 For example, $ 100 would be equivalent to about ¥ 636,099.

 The same happens with crypto, cross-chain swap allows individuals to exchange tokens (BTC for LTC, for example, as Charlie Lee first did in 2017 and explained the mechanism of cross-chain swap) with crypto holders of different chains.
-Moreover, the crypto swap takes place directly at the wallet, fastening the process.
+Moreover, the crypto swap takes place directly in the wallet, fastening the process.

 How Does Cross-Chain Work?